acrajesh/automationaccelerator/docs/Accelerator_Tool_Usage_Guide.md

 **What this accelerator tells you**: An inventory of all tools installed in a specific directory, along with their version numbers.

 **Why it matters**: During modernization, you need consistent tooling across environments.
 This report helps verify that development, test, and production environments have the same tool versions—and helps identify outdated or missing tools that could cause problems.
+It supports environment readiness checks before modernization and provides audit/compliance evidence.

 **How to use the output**: Share the Excel report with environment managers, DevOps teams, or vendors to validate environment readiness.
-It's also useful for audit and compliance documentation.
+Compare reports from different environments (dev, test, prod) to ensure consistency.
+Use as evidence for audit and compliance reviews.

 ---